bigskysoftware/intercooler-js/www/_posts/2016-1-18-rescuing-rest.md

 experience people have come to expect in web applications.

-[There is burgeoning recognition that web development is badly broken](https://medium.com/@wob/the-sad-state-of-web-development-1603a861d29f#.p54rj9jzq), so there is opportunity for us.
-But we, the REST-ful, must provide both the tools and the theory to convince web developers to invest in and design for the REST-ful architectural style.
+[There is burgeoning recognition that web development is badly broken](https://medium.com/@wob/the-sad-state-of-web-development-1603a861d29f#.p54rj9jzq), so the opportunity is there.
+But we, the REST-ful, must provide both the tools and the theory to convince web developers to again invest in and design for the REST-ful architectural style.

 I hope that intercooler is a step in that direction.